 Well, actually, no. We keep going or, at least, we should keep going.
 Practice makes perfect and it’s all about the repetition.
 It’s all about the repetition.
 It’s all about, well… you get the idea…

 For instance, sports professionals don’t ever stop training.
 In fact, they spend more time training than they do in competition.
 It’s the same with musicians and people from many other fields; they ‘overlearn’.
 They repeatedly go beyond their original targets to stay on top of the game.

 In whatever field, the process of ‘overlearning’ - or repetitive practice - has far reaching benefits.
 It can take a person’s performance from good to great by improving their retention and recall.
 It’s that repetition that makes all the difference; the more familiar we become with a particular skill, the more mental capacity we leave ourselves available for mastering and perfecting other skills.
 Its simple, really.

-To find out more about this stype of learning, check out our spaced repetition page here.
+To find out more about this type of learning, check out our Spaced Repetition page here.

 What does overlearning give us and how do we know?

 The key benefit of overlearning as opposed to adequate learning is better retention.
 The US Army ran a study on the effect of overlearning on retention, testing 38 soldiers on how to disassemble and assemble an M60 machine gun.
 An important task for any soldier, particularly when you think of the result should they ever get it wrong!

 One group were trained until they were simply able to achieve the task once, without any errors.
 They learnt no more than was necessary; adequate learning.